In the early 1920s, Coco Chanel accidentally fell asleep in the sun while on holiday in the French Riviera.

 Looks like even Coco liked to cross the Channel every once in a while.

-NOTE: Gabrielle Chanel: Fashion Manifesto is set to open in September.
+NOTE: Gabrielle Chanel: Fashion Manifesto is set to open on September 16th.
+Tickets cost £24.
 You can find out more at the V&A’s site right here.

 Looking for something slightly quirkier?
 Take a look at our guide to Unusual Museums in London